 - Online apps like YouTube and Vevo

+The hardware aside, the user experience is by far the most important part of the Sky Q setup and offering.
+It starts with the homepage.
 Rather than a top bar of tabs on the conventional Sky boxes, navigation in Sky Q is through horizontal planes, which run from left to right.
 On the left, there's a picture-in-picture view of the current channel.
-On the right-hand side you always see the relevant information of content for a specific section.
+On the right you always see the relevant information of content for a specific section.

-You flick through menus in a similar way to media apps such as Plex, by selecting subject headings in simple to access lists.
+You flick through menus in a similar way to media apps such as Plex, by selecting subject headings in simple-to-access lists.
 They are all meticulously thought out, so the content you most want to get to quickly is available through as few swipes on the touchpad as possible.

 That's key to Sky's philosophy behind the new system: it needn't ever matter to the end user where the content is coming from, it's about presenting the shows you want to watch when you want to watch them, regardless of the source.

-Sky Q: 4K TV
+Sky Q in 4K

 - Movies, TV shows, and sports